 WHAT’S THE LATEST?

-3rd Memorial Day Event at US Vets Inglewood
+3rd Memorial Day Event May 26, 2025 at US Vets Inglewood

 8th Mother’s Day Brunch Good Shepherd Center 5/2/25

 Highly Favored: A Blessing to Others had the honor and privilege to celebrate the women living at Good Shepherd Center.
 Tears of joy and happiness was spread throughout the 8th Mother’s Day Brunch.
-We provided a catered Marie Callender’s Brunch, 50 Mother’s Day Baskets, 50 hygiene filled purses, jewerly, raffle prizes and more.
+We provided a catered Marie Callender’s Brunch, 50 Mother’s Day Baskets, 50 hygiene filled purses, jewelry, raffle prizes and more.
 Enrichment activities included praise hula dancers, Empowering painting activity for the moms and arts and crafts for the children.
 Yesterday we made magic.
 We are grateful for the support of our donors and volunteers that help make these events possible.
 Special thanks to UNAC/UHCP, Mocha Moms Los Angeles, Prayer Warriors, Jewelry donated by Valerie’s Jewel Hive, 50 purses filled with women’s hygiene items donated from Atherton Baptist Church and our live band and dancers from Calvary Chapel.
 Thank you all for Being A Blessing to Others!

 Mother’s Day Basket Making Event 4/27/2025